yamanoku/vuefes-japan-online-2022/pages/en.md

 <input type="text" aria-label="Input form" id="text-field">
 ```

-Thus, aria-label may overwrite textual information that was originally intended to be conveyed.
+In this way, aria-label sometimes overwrites the textual information that it originally wanted to convey.

 In order to provide equivalent information to all people, rather than giving different information only to users of assistive technology, please provide the information in visible text as much as possible.